 My relationship with ‘undhiyo’ is odd.
-It started as an aversion, probably because I tasted the overly sweet version at Tip-Top in Thane.
-I was once invited for their ‘thali lunch’ by a relative, and it took all my will-power to finish the lunch.
-I had to down the food with water, and swore off Gujarati dishes.
+It started as an aversion, probably because I tasted the overly sweet version at Tip-Top in Thane after which I swore off Gujarati dishes.
 Sometime later we visited my uncle in Baroda.
 He took us to a Gujarati hotel and surprisingly the food was not just good, but mind-blowing.
 The food was not strewn with jaggery and the hint of sweetness was just right to balance the tart or savoury side.
 Oh, I wasn’t a convert just yet, but I was open to trying ‘undhiyo’ from Prashant Corner, and was again disappointed.

 I met the perfect undhiyo twice before I learnt to make mine.
 Once when we ordered a batch from Crawford Market last year at work, and before, when my neighbour, M Aunty sent me some of her undhiyo.
 M Aunty’s was a tad spicier as it contained many masalas I am not used to.
 Last year I made undhiyo thrice at home and I got the balance right each time.
 I however did not dare to share my recipe as I still wasn’t sure whether it was close to the authentic taste.
 Besides, the pictures were not good.
 This year, I was brave enough to take my preparation to work.
 One of my friends is a Gujarati, brought up in Ahmedabad.
-I knew she would be the right person to tell me whether I made the right thing.
 She ate a bite, and asked, “Can I take the remaining too?”
 I could not believe it!
 Then she asked in surprise, “You made this?
 It tastes exactly like the one we make at home.
 Authentic, and very tasty!”
 To boot that, she actually licked the spoon!
-I felt redeemed.
-In Heaven.
+My faith in me was redeemed.
+I was in Heaven.
 I needed that boost to post the recipe on the blog.

 Yesterday I made it again.
 This time I was confident.
 I took photographs.
 Unfortunately undhiyo, though extremely tasty is not a photographer’s dream.
 The sauce is coarse, the vegetables are a-plenty, there are too many textural elements in the dish to show it all together in a plate, beautifully.
 I did my best.
 The recipe is not mine.
 I searched and found a recipe by Hemant Trivedi that seemed right to me.
 Please visit his site for some authentic, tasty, Indian recipes.
 I tried the recipe exactly as given while starting but went on to make slight changes towards the end till I got what I had tasted.